f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

     Production-1(config-user-tenant2)# commit
     Commit complete.

 Now it will be possible to remotely ssh using a specific username and port pointed at the chassis partition IP address to connect directly to the console port of the tenant.
-The username will be the name of the tenant, and the port will be the instance tcp port 700x (where x is the instance ID of that tenant).
+The username will be the name of the tenant, and the port will be the instance TCP port 700x (where x is the instance ID of that tenant).
 Below is an example of the output from the **show tenants** command within the chassis partition.
-The tenant **tenant2** is running on two blades so it has two instance ID’s 1 & 2.
+The tenant **tenant2** is running on two blades so it has two instance IDs 1 and 2.
 You can connect to either one of these instances via the console using tenant2 as the username and either port 7001 or 7002.

 .. code-block:: bash